mchaput/whoosh/docs/source/threads.rst

 ``<indexname>_WRITELOCK`` file in the index directory.
 The file is not deleted after the file lock is released, so the fact that the file exists **does not** mean the index is locked.

-A second lock file called ``<indexname>_READLOCK`` exists which is used to keep a writer from deleting segments at the exact moment a new reader is trying to open them.

 Versioning